Don't miss a moment of the action from the first Women's Major of 2020.

 AIG Women’s Open Live Stream

-Live golf tournaments are rarely broadcast via YouTube so this is a rare initiative to take full advantage of during the first women’s Major of 2020.
+Live golf tournaments are rarely broadcast via YouTube so this is a rare initiative to take full advantage of during the final women's Major of 2021.

-Golf coverage in the US is mostly split between NBC and its Golf Channel offshoot, and rival terrestrial network CBS.
-However this week the Golf Channel will be the main broadcaster for the event which means the best all-in-one option for LPGA fans is to check out fuboTV and it’s FREE 7-day trial.
+Golf coverage in the US is usually split between NBC and its Golf Channel offshoot but this week just the Golf Channel will televise the action.

 Alternatively the Sky Sports YouTube channel will also be broadcasting live golf from the event via the channel too which is a fantastic way to watch the golf without a subscription.